My life is a complicated series of one-way tickets.

 Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and then go do that.
 Because what the world needs is people who have come alive. ~Howard Thurman

 I don’t have a lot of money.
-I’m not rich (quite the contrary!).
 I don’t have any wealthy benefactors.
-All I’ve done is made the decision to modify my lifestyle so that I can do the things I really want to do in this life – travel, experience the cultures of the world, immerse myself in situations unlike anything I could find at home, throw myself well out of my comfort zone, and toast marshmallows on lots of different beaches.
+I’m just a teacher who has decided to modify her lifestyle to prioritize certain things – to travel, to experience the cultures of the world, to immerse myself in situations unlike anything I could find at home, to throw myself well out of my comfort zone, and to toast marshmallows on lots of different beaches.
 I want to be inspired.
 I want to live.

 “Once in a while it really hits people that they don’t have to experience the world in the way they have been told to.” – Alan Keightley

 I digress!
-My aim here is to share my stories as a solo female traveler – and hopefully encourage a few of you to reconsider your lives and join me abroad (just kidding.
-But seriously!).
+My aim here is to share my stories.
+As a solo female traveler, as a traveler with a partner or a friend, as a teacher improving her practice through cultural immersion.. as a human who likes to write..
+I’m just here blogging and hoping to encourage a few of you to reconsider your lives and join me abroad (just kidding.
+Am I?).
 Solo travel is easy (a lot easier than you think).
+Traveling light is only hard when you’re packing.
+Purging your belongings and hitting the road on a one-way ticket isn’t really as hard as you might think.
 It’s liberating.
 It’s fun.
-And it’s even safe (assuming you’re not clinically defective).

 And to be honest, life is just too damn short to be boring.